 Best overall sateen sheets

 Thanks to their weave, sateen sheets, like this 480-thread-count Brooklinen set made of long-staple cotton, have a silkier (and more substantial) feel than percale.
-They’re recommended by two of our experts — Alessandra Wood, the VP of style at online interior-design service Modsy, and interior designer Molly Schoneveld — and are one of our standby products.
+They’re recommended by two of our experts — Alessandra Wood, the VP of style at online interior-design service Modsy, and interior designer Molly Schoneveld.
 Wood and Schoneveld agree that they’re an excellent value.
 “It is really hard to beat the quality of these sheets for the price,” says Schoneveld.
 “They feel like butter and still look and feel great after many times in the wash.”
-The pros aren’t their only fans: Former Strategist writer David Notis and Michelin-starred chef Missy Robbins also love Brooklinen’s Luxe sheets, which made our list of the best products to buy at Brooklinen.
+The design pros aren’t their only fans: Former Strategist writer David Notis and Michelin-starred chef Missy Robbins love Brooklinen’s Luxe sheets, which made our list of the best products to buy at Brooklinen.
 “I want to be super-cozy, but I don’t want to sweat to death — these have that balance,” Robbins says.
 I’ve owned this set for four years, and I agree that they’re among the softest sheets I own and only get better with time.
 They’re definitely thicker and therefore sleep a little “warmer” than percale sheets, but if you’re looking for that silky (but still cottony) drape, these are a great place to start.
 I would say these traditional sateen sheets are better for cooler weather.
 For those looking for a less shiny sateen option, see below for my review of Morrow’s matte sateen sheets, which have a similar smoothness but are slightly lighter in feel and weight.

 Best (less expensive) sateen sheets

 Target’s in-house Threshold line makes some of the best, most affordable sateen sheets you can find.
 (They’re also a Strategist best seller.)
 Not only are they a favorite of interior designers Tavia Forbes and Monet Masters of Atlanta-based studio Forbes + Masters, who recommend them for being “great quality for a great price,” they’ve become the go-to sheets for New York Magazine’s deputy editor Alexis Swerdloff.
-She has a couple of sets for her 4-year-old son’s twin bed.
+She has a couple of sets for her 5-year-old son’s twin bed.
 “Threshold sheets are just really solid sheets,” she says.
 “They get extremely soft after some washes, and the twin size is around $30, which feels appropriate for sheets that my son is gonna pee on a lot!”
 Plus, she adds, “The many times I have fallen asleep in his bed (with him, or when I just need a place to sleep), I have found them very comfortable.”
 The sheets come in a nice range of colors and patterns, including light blue, cream, and these blue-dotted ones, all three of which Swerdloff personally owns.
 Made of 100 percent cotton, the 400-thread-count sheets are wrinkle, pill, and shrink resistant for easy upkeep.

 Best matte sateen sheets

 I love a crisp percale sheet, but sometimes you want something a little cozier.
 I was intrigued by the idea of these matte sateen sheets by Morrow, one of our favorite brands for tonal bedding.
-The product description promised “extra softness,” and so I requested a set to test.
-They immediately became my favorite sheets, and now I refuse to sleep in anything else.
+The product description promised “extra softness,” so I requested a set to test.
+They immediately became my favorite sheets.
 They’re buttery like regular sateen but not shiny — instead, they’re perfectly lived in and so, so soft, and they get better with each wash.
-They feel a little heftier than percale without being heavy, while still feeling lightweight and breathable, making them ideal for all seasons.
+They feel a little heftier than percale while still feeling lightweight and breathable, making them ideal for all seasons.
 I’ve been using the sheets for about a year and a half now, and they’re always the first set I reach for no matter the season.
 During a particularly cold spell, I put regular sateen sheets on the bed when the Morrow were in the wash, and I immediately felt the chill and longed for the coziness of the matte sateen.
 They also feel just as durable as they did on day one.
-I got them in a soothing eucalyptus, but they’re available in six other muted colors that are great for mixing and matching.
+I got them in a soothing eucalyptus, but they’re available in five other muted colors that are great for mixing and matching.
 (There are more color options for the twin size.)
 Kitchens, who owns a set in terra-cotta, seconds that “these are the world’s softest sheets.”
 She’s also had them for about a year and agrees that they get softer over time — and, importantly, don’t pill — are great for all seasons, and never feel too hot, even in the summer.

 Best overall linen sheets

 Linen sheets, made from the natural fiber of the flax plant, are generally more expensive than cotton because of their more involved manufacturing process and durability.
 They’re said to get better and softer over time, too, making them a nice long-term investment.
 Top Chef judge Gail Simmons turns to Parachute for her linen sheets in part because they “won’t cost you a crazy amount.”
-Again, we agree: We called Parachute’s sheets the best all-around option for linen because of their “middle-of-the-road price, the substantial feel of the linen, and the color options” (like the inviting soft-gray hue shown here.
+We agree: We called Parachute’s sheets the best all-around option for linen because of their “middle-of-the-road price, the substantial feel of the linen, and the color options,” like the inviting soft-gray hue shown here.
 I was sent a set to test, and I agree that they have that quintessential rustic look and feel if that’s what you’re going for.
 The set is sold with or without a top sheet, and the price shown here includes a top sheet.

 Best starter linen sheets